-COURSE DESCRIPTION: Structure of the pig, poultry and rabbit industries in the CARICOM region; management practices including physiology, breeds and breeding, feeding, health, housing and waste management, record keeping, technology and planning of an enterprise.
-Systems of production for pigs, poultry and rabbits.
+COURSE DESCRIPTION: Conventional non-ruminant animal production systems will be taught in this course.
+Topics to be covered will include the structure of the pig, poultry and rabbit industries in the CARICOM region; management practices including physiology, breeds and breeding, feeding, health, housing and waste management, record keeping, technology and planning of a livestock enterprise.